Machine Learning forcefields / interatomic potentials

 Using predefined forcefields supported via atomate2.forcefields.utils.MLFF

-Support is provided for the following models, which can be selected using atomate2.forcefields.utils.MLFF, as shown in the table below.
-You need only install packages for the forcefields you wish to use.
+Support is provided for the following models, which can be selected using atomate2.forcefields.utils.MLFF, as shown in the table below (in alphabetical order): You need only install packages for the forcefields you wish to use.

 Forcefield Name